Chase-Hao/Hao_Portfolio/content/projects/distance efficacy/1_water_distance.md

 ---
 ## Goal:
 ---
-1. Calculate the **closest** distance from CEOs home addresses (and companies' HQ addresses) to waterbody, coastline and golf courses.
+1. Calculate the **closest** distance from CEOs' home addresses (and companies' HQ addresses) to waterbody, coastline and golf courses.
-2. Plot a **map** of commuters home addresses.
+2. Plot a **map** of commuters' home addresses.
 <br/><br/>

 ## Data source
 ---
 #### Waterbody and Coastline
-After manually checking results generated from following three data sources, I found OpenStreetMap is the most accurate one.
+After manually checking results generated from the following three data sources, I found that OpenStreetMap is the most accurate.
 The final result was calculated using **OpenStreetMap**.

-The followings are water body and coastline geo-data sources that I have tested:
+Following data sources are water body and coastline geo-data that I have tested:

 * **OpenStreetMap**: <u>https://www.openstreetmap.org</u>
 * **Esri**: <u>https://hub.arcgis.com/datasets/esri::usa-detailed-water-bodies/explore?location=32.837100%2C-113.614487%2C4.63&showTable=true</u>